-Tax Reform and Expats – A Brief Look Ahead
+Tax Reform and Expats – A Brief Look

-Ed note: H&R Block Expat Tax Services is a specialized team of tax attorneys, CPAs and enrolled agents whose singular focus is preparing taxes for Americans living abroad.
+H&R Block Expat Tax Services is a specialized team of tax attorneys, CPAs and enrolled agents whose singular focus is preparing taxes for Americans living abroad.
 Remember that U.S. tax reporting for expats is complex and specific to each person’s situation.

-Lower Income Tax Rates
+Tax Bill: Expats Other Taxpayers Can Expect Lower Income Tax Rates

-Deductions and Exemptions
+Expats and Tax Reform: Deductions and Exemptions

-This increased standard deduction may lead to a more beneficial tax outcome for expats as itemizing while living and working overseas is not as common as it is in the U.S. Additionally, even for those that did itemize in prior years, the increase in the standard deduction may be more advantageous.
+This increased standard deduction may lead to a more beneficial tax outcome for expats, as itemizing while living and working overseas is often not as common as it is in the U.S. Additionally, even for those who did itemize in prior years, the increase in the standard deduction may be more advantageous.
 For example, many expats itemized in order to deduct real property taxes and mortgage interest, but many did not receive the benefit of U.S. state and local income tax payments made during the year.

 Learn more about H&R Block Expat Tax Services.
 You’ll get secure, expert U.S. tax preparation with peace of mind.